Early Care & Education Pathways to Success (ECEPTS)

 Public Awareness and Political Will

-- Support engagement of local, state, and federal partners to create a coalition of stakeholders invested in the professional development and economic well-being of the ECE workforce, especially in the face of COVID-19.
+- Engage local, state, and federal partners to create a coalition of stakeholders invested in the professional development, economic well-being, and advancement of the ECE workforce.

-- Seek opportunities to maximize governmental and philanthropic investment in apprenticeship and ECE professional development.
+- Seek opportunities to maximize public and philanthropic investment in apprenticeship and ECE professional development.

 - For additional information, see Resources